IE-555/final-project-dshinde99/README.md

 plt.show()
 ```

-* Creates a box plot comparing different audio features (danceability, energy, speechiness, etc.) of the tracks.
+* Imports the matplotlib.pyplot library.
+* Creates a histogram showing the distribution of track popularity scores.
+* Adds a vertical line representing the mean popularity score.

 ```
 #Histogram: Track Popularity Distribution